Melnytskyi/fast_task/README.md

 - **C++20 Compiler:** A compiler that supports C++20 is required.
 - **CMake:** Version 3.31 or later.
 - **Operating System:** Windows or Linux.
-- **vcpkg:** The vcpkg package manager is used for dependency management and is included as a submodule in the project.
+- **vcpkg:** The vcpkg package manager is used for dependency management and included as a submodule in the project root.
+- **dependencies** If the introspection api enabled the cpptrace is required and for linux builds the liburing is required

 ### Building the Project